Persistent political instability and violence undermines a global rebound.

 “Aon’s Crisis Management practice is supporting clients as they navigate these complex risks.
 Whether it is protecting against government intervention in emerging markets, sovereign and private counterparty defaults, or protecting people and operations from the threats posed by civil unrest, political violence and terrorism, our team is working to protect against – and mitigate – often significant and complex client exposures,” said Vlad Bobko, head of Crisis Management, Global Broking Centre, Aon.

-Continuum Economics Lead Economist Francesca Beausang said, “COVID has continued to shake the foundations of the global economy over the course of 2021.
-While global trade has recovered faster than expected from the initial COVID shock, disruptions to the supply chain have taken new forms and their impact has become more systemic.
-Meanwhile, COVID has triggered an acceleration of commitments to a green recovery, yet funding a fair transition to decarbonisation for emerging markets remains the greatest challenge to its implementation.
-Finally, COVID has forced a rethink of the concept of health as global public good, with a patent waiver for COVID vaccines changing the foundations of innovation in pharmaceutical research.”
+Continuum Economics Lead Economist Francesca Beausang said, “Covid has continued to shake the foundations of the global economy over the course of 2021.
+While global trade has recovered faster than expected from the initial Covid shock, disruptions to the supply chain have taken new forms and their impact has become more systemic.
+Meanwhile, Covid has triggered an acceleration of commitments to a green recovery, yet funding a fair transition to decarbonisation for emerging markets remains the greatest challenge to its implementation.
+Finally, Covid has forced a rethink of the concept of health as a global public good, with a patent waiver for Covid vaccines changing the foundations of innovation in pharmaceutical research.”

 For further details, please contact:

 Chiara Barreca/ Alastair Doyle/ Julia Niedoborek